qlever-dev/qlever-docs/docs/geosparql.md

 *Current quirk:* The maximum distance search (each of the `FILTER` patterns above) supports the WKT geometry types `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON` and `GEOMETRYCOLLECTION`, while the non-optimized `geof:distance` and `geof:metricDistance` implementation only supports `POINT` so far.

-### Example Query

-All pairs of restaurants within 50 meters of public transport stops:
+Example Query (all pairs of restaurants within 50 meters of public transport stops):
 ```sparql
 SELECT ?restaurant ?stop ?restaurant_geometry WHERE {
   ?restaurant osmkey:amenity "restaurant" ;